open-telemetry/opentelemetry-collector-contrib/processor/resourcedetectionprocessor/README.md

 You need to mount the Docker socket (`/var/run/docker.sock` on Linux) to contact the Docker daemon.
 Docker detection does not work on macOS.

+### Heroku dyno id

+In a Heroku application, the [dyno id](https://devcenter.heroku.com/articles/dyno-metadata) is the identifier of the virtualized environment ("dyno") where the application runs.

 Example:

 ```yaml